Information, effects, dosage, side effects

 Free radicals are highly reactive compounds that are constantly formed in our body, which is a natural process in living organisms.
 They can be found in polluted air, cigarette smoke, ultraviolet (UV) sunlight and rancid fat.
 Problems only arise when there are no antioxidants available to control these aggressive molecules and stop the damage to the body's cells.

 Antioxidants defuse dangerous free radicals before they have the possibility of damaging proteins, fats and the DNA of cells through oxidation.
-This damage causes you to age faster and make you more susceptible to the development of diseases such as cancer, heart disease, cognitive deterioration, diabetes and much more.
+This damage causes you to age faster and make you more susceptible to the development of diseases such as cancer, heart disease, cognitive deterioration, diabetes, and much more.

 A sufficient supply of antioxidants is necessary to protect the body cells from free radicals.
 Astaxanthin, which is a carotenoid, is considered the strongest radical scavenger.
 On one hand, it absorbs the energy released by the free radicals, which leads to the carotenoid being decomposed, but on the other hand, it prevents the surrounding cells from being damaged.

 Free radicals damage the body's cells by snatching an electron from the body's own molecules.
 This also makes this molecule a free radical, which triggers a chain reaction that leads to the breakdown of a living cell.
-Astaxanthin can neutralize free radicals and interrupt the chain reaction as well as the damaging effects.
+Astaxanthin can neutralise free radicals and interrupt the chain reaction as well as the damaging effects.

 It is important to know that free radical damage increases with age, making the supply of antioxidants such as astaxanthin increasingly important as we get older.